 When a buyer offers to buy a property without attaching any conditions to the sale.

 Unit title (stratum estate)

-A person qualified by education, training, and experience to estimate the value of real property and personal property.
+A person qualified by education, training, and experience to estimate the value of a property.

 The person or entity legally authorised to sell a property.

 Local authority guidelines that indicate the permitted use of land.